Last Updated: 04 September 2024

 It's been a while since I had the pleasure of sinking my teeth into a good thriller, not least because I've really been struggling to find the spare time available to read over the last year or so.
 When I have had a chance, the books I've read were mostly ARCs or review copies sent to me by authors and publishers, so having the opportunity to pick a book of my own to read has been a pretty rare phenomenon recently.

 Although I actually read Outsourced last year, what with one thing and another, I never actually got a chance to post my review.
 Of course, we all know how valuable reviews are to authors, and it's definitely a case of better late than never when it comes to reviewing!
-Plus, what kind of book blogger would I be if I read books then never reviewed them?
+Plus, what kind of book blogger would I be if I read books and then never reviewed them?
 Anyway, I digress.

 Outsourced is a fast-paced thriller hurtling through the pages at breakneck speed.
-There's nothing like a good thriller to get your blood pumping faster and to encourage you to do your best to read ever faster, and the book masters that perfectly.
+There's nothing like a good thriller to get your blood pumping faster and to encourage you to do your best to read even faster, and the book masters that perfectly.

 The writer, Eric J. Gates, is an indie author, yet this is one of those books that reads brilliantly - perhaps even better than some traditionally published novels.
 Indie authors tend to get snubbed by readers and reviewers alike, yet when you find a gem like this, it definitely makes everything worthwhile.